 June is also the month that we celebrate Father’s Day.
 I sure do miss my dad, known to my daughter Sophia as Papa Archie.
 I know that my dad would have loved eating this homemade pasta for Father’s Day.
 I’m going to make this for Eric to enjoy and cherish Father’s Day memories.

 Many Sicilians from Monterey Bay are influenced from our shared family history.
 Lots of couscous, fresh fish and certain types of rustic pasta that embraces fresh tomato sauce within the folds.
 This is via the Western side of the island, where my family originated.

-I love what my dear Manuel Morsiani made with his talented hands.
+I love what my dear friend, Manuel Morsiani made with his talented hands.
 It’s beautiful and he shared with me the wonderful history of Trapani and the influence of the needles that shape the dough to the fine pasta shape.

 -Homemade Busiati Pasta-

 This type of pasta is typical of western Sicily (Trapani).
 The name comes from the type of tool that is used to shape it.
 In fact, it is patiently prepared by hand with the help of needles, the same tools used to work the wool.
 From the Sicilian dialect this needle is precisely called “busi”.